Fill form to unlock content

 Digital Media Solutions can help you build a presence across a variety of social platforms.
 Contact DMS to learn more.

 Consumers Search News Sites.

 While Facebook is down, consumers also turn to direct news sites for their current events upkeep.
 During a 2018 outage, traffic to publishers’ websites increased 11% and traffic to news sites’ mobile apps increased 22%.
 Search referral traffic was up 8% to news publishers’ sites during Facebook and Instagram’s downtime.

 How Brands Can Interact With Consumers, Despite Social Media Downtime

-Maintain a multi-channel marketing strategy that includes numerous social media platforms, so your brand can consistently reach consumers.
+Maintain a multichannel marketing strategy that includes email, SMS, push and a variety of social media platforms, so your brand can consistently reach consumers.
 Don’t put all your eggs in one basket in case one platform goes down.

-Brands should be sure to maintain compelling email marketing campaigns so they can still reach their consumer bases even if they can’t post on Instagram or Facebook.
+Make sure to maintain compelling email marketing campaigns so you can still reach your consumer base when a channel goes down.
 With email marketing, brands can segment and personalize their content to better resonate with specific audiences.